Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 Comment or delete row `type: object`, and then apply the CRD manually.

+### Recommendations

+For more information, refer to [https://github.com/jetstack/cert-manager/issues/2200](https://github.com/jetstack/cert-manager/issues/2200).

 **Note**: You need to disable CRD creation during installation in case of such errors.

-### Operator Fails with Unauthorized Code on OpenSearch Readiness Check
+## OpenSearch Node.Operator Fails with Unauthorized Code on OpenSearch Readiness Check

+### Description

-After change of OpenSearch credentials in operator logs you see the following error:
+After change of OpenSearch credentials in operator logs you see the unauthorized error.

+During OpenSearch credentials change there was a problem to update the `opensearch-secret-old` secret in Kubernetes.
+It means that credentials are updated in OpenSearch, but secret used by operator is not actual.

+### Alerts

+Not applicable

+### Stack trace

 ```text
 29T11:14:36.569Z ERROR controller.opensearchservice Reconciler error {"reconciler group": "netcracker.com", "reconciler kind": "OpenSearchService", "name": "opensearch", "namespace": "opensearch-security", "error": "OpenSearch is not ready yet!
 Status code - [401]."}